 1. May require more training time

-Temporary staffing is just that: a temporary fix.
-The more you rely on temporary labor, the more people you have to train and time you have to invest in making sure the work is done correctly.
-At a certain point, it becomes ineffective to keep training temporary people for a job that should really be a permanent one.
+Temporary staffing is just that: a short term fix.
+The more you rely on this labor, the more people you have to consistently train and oversee to make sure the work is done correctly.
+At a certain point, it becomes ineffective to continue training workers for a job that should really be a permanent one.

-To make temporary employees work for you, be sure to analyze the role on a regular basis to ensure that it’s A) still filling the need you originally intended, and B) hasn’t expanded in scope into something that would be more appropriate as a full-time position.
+To maintain efficiencies in your staffing model, be sure to analyze roles regularly to ensure that they are A) still filling the need you originally intended and B) haven’t expanded in scope into something that would be more appropriate as a full-time position.

 2. Less time to vet candidates